coderefinery/hackathon-2019/README.md

 [3] Gordon, Neil J., David J. Salmond, and Adrian FM Smith.
 "Novel approach to nonlinear/non-Gaussian Bayesian state estimation."
 IEE proceedings F (radar and signal processing).
 Vol. 140.
 No. 2.
 IET Digital Library, 1993.

+### 3. Create something interesting with our anonymized pre- and post-workshop survey results (Thor Wikfeldt)

+Description coming up ...

+### 4. Update the style of CodeRefinery lessons to match https://github.com/carpentries/styles/ (Radovan Bast)

+Description coming up ...

+### 5. Create a web app which can update forked branches (Radovan Bast)

+Creating forks on GitHub is simple but updating forks is not easy for persons who are not at familiar or comfortable with the command line.
+Here we would create an app to which one could log in with GitHub and refresh forks with a button.
+For simplicity we would allow updating forked branches only if a fast-forward is possible.